jasongeslois/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "MAS in Spatial Analysis for Public Health" institution = "Johns Hopkins Bloomberg School of Public Health" year = 2019
+  course = "MAS in Spatial Analysis" institution = "Johns Hopkins Bloomberg School of Public Health" year = 2019